Marwan-Ru/Sunlight/README.md

 # Sunlight
+Library fo light pre-calculation based on real data (urban data and sun position).
+It's a project extract from [3DUSE](https://github.com/VCityTeam/3DUSE) separate from parsing operations and as such, with less dependency.

 ## Getting Started
 ### External Dependencies
 We are using C++ 20 because we are using latest functionalities ([optional](https://en.cppreference.com/w/cpp/utility/optional), [filesystem](https://en.cppreference.com/w/cpp/filesystem)...).